-Employees shifting to remote working are afraid that they lack social support needed to stay engaged and motivated in their work zones.
-It is surprising to learn that, absence of social interaction isn’t the primary contributor to professionals nomads, feeling “cut off” is!
+Employees shifting to remote working are afraid that they lack the social support needed to stay engaged and motivated in their work zones.
+It is surprising to learn that, the absence of social interaction isn’t the primary contributor to professional nomads, feeling “cut off” is!

 Tips to conquer Social isolation in remote working